Mark Fellows (hitman): Paul Massey murder

 On 26 July 2015, Massey was shot dead outside his home on Manchester Road, Clifton, by a lone gunman.
 The killer was reported to have been wearing military style fatigues and carried a weapon "similar to a sub machine gun".
 Greater Manchester Police offered a £50,000 reward for information pertaining to the killing.

 John Kinsella murder

 Kinsella was shot dead on 5 May 2018 near St Helens Linkway in Rainhill as he walked with his pregnant partner Wendy Owen.
 The killers used encrypted EncroChat handsets to co-ordinate the murder.

 Trial

 The trial lasted eight weeks, with heavily armed police officers in attendance.
 His fellow criminal Steven Boyle was also on trial.
-Boyle was described as Fellows' "brother in arms" and accused of acting as a spotter, watching the victims and providing assistance to the gunman.
+Boyle was described as Fellows's "brother in arms" and accused of acting as a spotter, watching the victims and providing assistance to the gunman.

-During the trial, evidence from a Garmin fitness watch with a GPS function found in Fellows' house was used to show that he had travelled from his home to a field opposite Massey's home.
+During the trial, evidence from a Garmin fitness watch with a GPS function found in Fellows's house was used to show that he had travelled from his home to a field opposite Massey's home.